Our Gospel message comes to us today from the 21st chapter of Matthew, beginning with the 1st verse, “Jesus enters Jerusalem.”

 “Palm Sunday: Who Is This?”

 Finally, they thought they had found the person to make all these dreams come true.
 They looked to Jesus and called out, “Jesus.
 Hosanna!
 Save us now!”
 They believed that Jesus could give them exactly what they were looking for, someone who would make their lives easier and more comfortable.
 After all, Jesus certainly seemed to possess the power they were looking for.
 Jesus’ reputation had grown throughout Israel during the last three years.
-He had demonstrated his power and his care in the miracles he performed, healing the sick and suffering, providing free food for thousands.
+He had demonstrated his power and his care in the miracles he performed, healing the sick and suffering and providing free food for thousands.
 And just recently, he had even raised a dead man named Lazarus back to life.
 Yes, they called to Jesus to “Hosanna!
 Save us!
 Save us from our problems!
 Rescue us from the ruthless Romans!
 Restore our nation!
 Make our lives better!
 Jesus, save us now!”

 Do we ever find ourselves slipping into that mindset when it comes to Jesus?
-Do we reduce Jesus to a savior whose primary purpose is to save us from the problems that we are right now experiencing in this life?
+Do we reduce Jesus to a savior whose primary purpose is to save us from the problems that we are experiencing right now in this life?
 Do we make Jesus into someone who is merely supposed to make our lives easier?
 “Jesus, save me from this difficult marriage.
 Jesus, save me from this mountain of debt.
 Jesus, save me from this sadness and loneliness.
-Jesus save me from this pain and suffering.
-Jesus save us from this dreaded coronavirus disease.”
+Jesus, save me from this pain and suffering.
+Jesus, save us from this dreaded coronavirus disease.”
 Can Jesus take those problems away?
 Absolutely he can.
 Can he and does he help us through those problems?
 Absolutely.
 But if that’s the ONLY type of Savior Jesus is, someone who fixes our problems in this life, then Jesus is the biggest fraud and phony that has ever lived.
-If Jesus ONLY came to save us from the problems that we are right now experiencing, then what has Jesus really accomplished?
-We get 70, 80, 90, 100 years of a comfortable life and then what happens?
+If Jesus ONLY came to save us from the problems that we are experiencing right now, then what has Jesus really accomplished?
+We get 70, 80, 90, 100 years of a comfortable life, and then what happens?
 After a very comfortable life, we would be lost eternally, separated from God and his blessings because Jesus had addressed the cause of all those problems.

 It would be like going to the doctor because you have chronic pain.
 The doctor says that you have two choices.
-1) You can have surgery that will permanently relieve the pain although the recovery will take a while, OR 2) He can treat the symptoms which will bring some temporary relief, but the pain will continue to return.
-Wouldn’t it be so much better to treat the cause even with the time for recovery, rather than live with the endless cycle of pain?
+1) You can have surgery that will permanently relieve the pain, although the recovery will take a while, OR 2) He can treat the symptoms, which will bring some temporary relief, but the pain will continue to return.
+Wouldn’t it be so much better to treat the cause even with the time for recovery rather than live with the endless cycle of pain?

 That is the cure that Jesus delivers every time a person is baptized.
 As the Holy Spirit creates faith in Jesus and gives to that person what he has promised—forgiveness of sins and the promise of life eternal in heaven.
-That is the cure that Jesus delivers every time a person hears about Jesus and by the Holy Spirit’s power, trusts that Jesus is their deliverer who will bring them to eternal life.
+That is the cure that Jesus delivers every time a person hears about Jesus and, by the Holy Spirit’s power, trusts that Jesus is their deliverer who will bring them to eternal life.
 That is the cure that Jesus delivers to us as we receive the Lord’s Supper and hear Jesus announce, “Your sins are forgiven.
 I will see you in heaven one day.”
-That is the cure that strengthens us to face the symptoms of life in this sinful world, knowing that one day they will all be over, that Jesus will deliver, save, rescue us from this world to be with him in heaven’s glory.
+That is the cure that strengthens us to face the symptoms of life in this sinful world, knowing that one day they will all be over, that Jesus will deliver, save, and rescue us from this world to be with him in heaven’s glory.